Summer Engineering and Technology International Internship

-Learn more about the China Internship Program from Stanford students who have participated in the program.
+Learn more about the internship program from Stanford students who have participated in the program.

-The School of Engineering China Internship Program aims to enhance engineering education by providing undergraduate, Coterm, Master's, and Ph.D. students with an opportunity to learn about China and to gain real-world work experience in a culturally diverse and international environment.
-We work closely with companies in China to create internship positions offered through this program.
+The Summer Engineering and Technology International Internship (SETII) Program aims to enhance engineering education by providing undergraduate, Coterm, Master's, and Ph.D. students with an opportunity to learn about developing economies and to gain real-world work experience in a culturally diverse and international environment.
+We work closely with companies to create internship positions offered through this program.
 Each intern must commit to full-time work (please see internship job descriptions page linked below for details) for the duration of the internship.
-We support and encourage Stanford students to travel within Asia as part of the cultural and historical experience.

 We welcome applications from all students who are declared engineering majors (freshmen, sophomores, juniors, seniors, Coterms, Master's and Ph.D.).
 In addition, we encourage engineering students that are seeking their "first" experience abroad as interns to apply as well.

-Students who have not taken at least one quarter of Mandarin (or equivalent) will be required to take a language class in the spring quarter to prepare them for a summer in China.
+Students who have not taken at least one quarter of Mandarin (or equivalent) will be required to take a language class in the spring quarter to prepare them for internships in China.

 Although summer enrollment is not required, students are only eligible to participate in this program if they have not yet graduated.
 Students who apply for summer quarter degree conferral will be considered eligible, but students whose degrees are conferred in winter or spring quarters will not be.